ra2fet/News_CMS/README.md

 ## Third (Database)

-Create a Mysql database using xammp for example:
+Create an empty Mysql database using xampp with any name you choose and don't forget to edit .env file  :blush:

-then type these commandes:
+Then type these commandes:

 -   To migrate all tables